This is beginners guide to understanding the different ways the block explorer can be used.

 Outputs : this can give a different number of outputs, depending on the size of the transaction.
 This is used as a privacy tactic, so that you cannot see how much has been sent.

 Decode output : you can use this to check which of the outputs relates to the transactions.
-For example, only 3 out of 5 of the outputs would be “true”, so they would make up the actual amount of Electroneum (ETN) sent.
+For example, only 3 out of 5 of the outputs would be “true”, so they would make up the actual amount of Electroneum (ETN) that belong to you.

-Prove sending : use this to prove to someone that you have sent them Electroneum in this transaction.
+Prove sending : use this to prove to someone that you have sent them Electroneum in this transaction and that certain outputs on the blockchain belong to them

 Inputs : these are made up of individual transactions originally sent to the user, which are now being sent out. (i.e. if the user is sending 30 ETN, but it was sent to them in two transactions of 10 ETN and two transactions of 5 ETN, in the input section you will see those four transactions that created the 30 ETN originally)